-You stay in ‘gites’ (holiday cottages) in the middle of the village, which are about 150 meters, 165 yards from the studio.
+You stay in ‘gites’ (holiday cottages) on the fringe of the village, which are about 150 meters, 165 yards from the studio.
+Quiet, these over look lovely views.
 Experience a friendly, small, sleepy village in ‘La France Profonde.’ … un peu de chocolat, pourquoi pas?
 A game of boules?
 A drink in the bar?
 A meal in the restaurant? …

 The gites are charming old stone houses with sunny gardens.
-The standard is simple two star or three stars, not a luxury hotel like our other venue Le Château de Sanse or a large film-set farmhouse like Roussillon.
-They are comfortable, clean & spacious.
+The standard is three stars, not a luxury hotel like our other venue Le Château de Sanse or a large film-set farmhouse like Roussillon.
+They are charming, comfortable & spacious.
+Clean & newly decorated.
 Cosy & warm.
 A salon with a sofa & Wi-Fi.
 A fully equipped kitchen with a clothes washing machine, dish washer, oven, microwave, fridge, etc.

 There is no single person supplement.
 All the gites have either two or three bedrooms and a shared bathroom with a separate loo.
 What’s nice about this arrangement of separate gites is that you are not all shacked up at close quarters but have lots of space & privacy.
 The gite owners are friendly & want you to have great stay.